 Sentientism is neutral on these choices of ethical system.
 It is a deliberately simple moral “platform” that combines naturalism and sentiocentrism, but remains open on most other philosophical questions.
 A sentientist utilitarian or consequentialist might focus on suffering/flourishing consequences, a sentientist deontologist might apply rules about avoiding harm or death to sentient beings and granting them rights and a sentientist virtue ethicist might apply virtues of kindness and compassion to sentient beings.

 The naturalistic and moral roots of sentientism pre-date humanity.
 Even the earliest life-forms used rudimental forms of evidence and reason in engaging with the world – finding energy and avoiding threats.
 Later, they evolved to be able to form internal models of the world and themselves.
-That capability helped them to survive, reproduce and evolve further.
+That capability helped them to learn, survive, reproduce and evolve further.
 A basic co-operative morality of sorts also evolved at a very early stage as entities that worked collaboratively at various levels of organisation were successful in surviving, reproducing then evolving further.
 More advanced compassionate morality developed in early animals – through reciprocity and kin / group relationships.

 Within human thought, naturalistic and sentiocentric philosophies have deep roots in many regions and cultures – largely pre-dating modern religious and influencing some of them.
+These themes can be found in African, Asian and ancient Greek thinking, for example.
+Some of these historic figures can be found on our “Suspected Sentientists” page, alongside more modern rational, compassionate people.

 Having compassion for a being doesn’t mean we condone its actions.
 It also doesn’t mean we can’t constrain, harm or even kill them if doing so has a sufficiently strong moral justification.